joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 This archive contains the SP800-90B analysis tool to be used for the Jitter RNG.
 The tool set consists of the following individual tools:

-- `recording_kernelspace`: This tool is used to gather the raw entropy of the Linux kernel space Jitter RNG.

 - `recording_userspace`: This tools is used to gather the raw entropy of the user space Jitter RNG implementation.

-- `validation-runtime`: This tool is used to calculate the minimum entropy values compliant to SP800-90B section 3.1.3.

-- `validation-restart`: This tool is used to calculate the minimum entropy values for the restart test compliant to SP800-90B section 3.1.4

-See the README files in the different subdirectories.
+See the README files in the different sub directories.

 # Interpretation of Results